What is membrane nitrogen generation?

 Permeation is a process whereby compressed air enters, first inside the membrane modules, and later the polymer fibres themselves.
 As previously cleaned, high-pressure compressed air moves through the fibres, it helps to separate distinct elements.

-Gas separation, oxygen molecules, H2O, carbon dioxide, water vapour, air impurities, and oil in a vapourised form permeate the membrane fibres.
-This permeation process occurs at a different rate, depending on what the element is.
+During gas separation, molecules such as oxygen, H2O, carbon dioxide, and air impurities permeate the membrane fibres.
+This permeation process occurs at a different rate depending on the element.

-Fast-permeating gases like H₂O, CO₂, and oxygen are quickly removed, while nitrogen, a slower-permeating gas, is retained at desired purity levels.
+Fast-permeating gases like H₂O, CO₂, and oxygen are quickly removed, while larger nitrogen molecules, which act as a ‘slow’ gas, are retained at desired purity levels.

 It’s All About the Membranes